Audition Preparation

 Each student must:

-- Submit items 2 and 3 digitally on our Digital Mega Audition Submission and bring hard copies to their audition (You need to be signed in with your UCI email to access the submission form.)
+4. Submit items 2 and 3 digitally through a completed Digital Mega Audition Submission Form and bring hard copies to their audition (You need to be signed in with your UCI email to access the submission form).

 It is imperative that you prepare and label your audition paperwork clearly and professionally.